alxlive/NVDAMuxControl/README.md

 . venv/bin/activate
 python3 -m pip install -r requirements.txt
 make
-cp -vR dist/brightness.app /Applications/
+cp -vR dist/NVDAMuxControlClient.app /Applications/
 ```

+The NVDAMuxControlClient.app is now available in your /Applications directory.

-Now add the client app to start automatically at login:
+Set it to start automatically at login:

 * Settings > Users & Groups > (your account) > Login Items tab
-* Drag and drop the app there from your Applications directory
+* Drag and drop the NVDAMuxControlClient there from your Applications directory

 Finally, give the app permissions to listen for F1/F2 keypresses:

 * Settings > Security & Privacy > Input Monitoring
-* Drag and drop the app there from your Applications directory, and make sure
+* Drag and drop the NVDAMuxControlClient app there from your Applications
-  its checkbox is checked.
+  directory, and make sure its checkbox is checked.

 Reboot.

-Check that the kext is running:
+Check that the kext and the client are running:

 ```
 kextstat | grep NVDAMuxControl